nphamilton/localization-for-starl/minnowboard/minnowBoardSetup/README.txt

 1. Move the whole minnowBoardSetup folder to the home directory

 2. Run the install scripts as root
-	Open terminal and navigate to the home directory then run the command:
+	Open terminal and navigate to the minnowBoardSetup directory then run the command:

 	sudo make all